Overview of Surgery

 It is not recommended that patients put off this surgery because they are afraid that their face will be permanently paralyzed.
 The vast majority of parotid surgeries go very well, and the facial nerve does not get damaged during the surgery.

-The facial nerve will be moved during surgery, which will cause trauma to the nerve, and that can result in temporary facial weakness but that should resolve over time.
+The facial nerve will be moved during surgery, which will cause trauma to the nerve, and that can result in temporary facial weakness but should resolve over time.

 The surgical goal for a benign tumor is to remove the tumor along with a small amount of the normal tissue surrounding it to prevent a recurrence of the tumor.